A WATERSHED APPROACH TO EDUCATION

 Questions?
 Please use the menu on the left to learn more about our programs.
 For more information or to schedule a program, contact our educators.

-The Education Improvement Tax Credit (EITC) program allows Stroud Center to offer programs at no cost for grades 4 and up in Pennsylvania public schools.
+The Pennsylvania Education Improvement Tax Credit program allows Stroud Center to offer programs at no or reduced cost for Pennsylvania public school children.
 Find out more »

 Science Education Monthly Feature: Fish Electroshocking to Determine Stream Health